truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 ---

 > An ultra-simple, but *extremely* effective wallet-side Bitcoin privacy tool: sending your coins to *yourself*, in a way that makes it look as though you are sending them to someone else.
+Every wallet should have these tools!

 ## I. Intro